Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Method

-\paragraph{Conclusion:} To gauge response reliability for user security questions, we gathered LLM responses to repeated and paraphrased questions and two authors manually reviewed to assess the semantic similarity of the responses.
-We found LLM responses to generally be semantically similar and consequently we generated a single response for a given question and LLM in the remainder of the evaluation.
+\paragraph{Conclusion:} To gauge response reliability for user security questions, we gathered LLM responses to repeated and paraphrased questions and two authors manually reviewed them to assess the semantic similarity of the responses.
+We found LLM responses were mostly semantically similar and speculated that our results would be unlikely to change with actual user questions.
+Consequently, we generated a single response for each question and LLM, and used the questions collected from FAQs, opting not to include more questions in users' voices in the remainder of the evaluation.
 See the detailed results of our evaluation in \Cref{appendix-repro-validation}.